aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 - Cleared both browser histories
 - To reduce the size of the hard disk (since I have to host it for people to download), I ran `sudo cat /dev/zero > zero; sudo /bin/rm -f zero`.
 This creates a large file of all 0's until it runs out of space, then removes that file.
 - Ran `history -c` to remove the history of the commands entered on the command line
-- Logged out then shut down the guest, and ran: `VBoxManage modifyhd student-kubuntu-14.04-fall-2015.vdi --compact` (the disk file name was "student-kubuntu-14.04-fall-2015.vdi").
+- Logged out then shut down the guest, and ran: `VBoxManage modifyhd disk.vdi --compact` (using the real image file name instead of "disk.vdi").
 A better way would be to load up into recovery mode and run zerofill, but the grub menu does not seem to be easily available to load into recovery mode, so I didn't pursue it any further.

-**Notes**

-- The guest hard drive reported 5.7 Gb of space used, and 12 Gb of space available, prior to distribution of the image.
-The disk image itself was, after compaction, 6.4 Gb.
-When compressed via zip, it was 1.9 Gb in size.
-- Firefox was a recent version, and video (via youtube) worked right out of the box, along with sound; video and sound (also via youtube) worked fine with Chrome
-- The VM may capture the mouse - to uncapture it, you press the "host key", (which is the right Control key on Linux and Windows hosts, and the left Command key on Mac hosts).
-To have it warn you about what this is, you can reset all warnings via the VirtualBox help menu, and it will warn you about this at boot-up
-- In the image creation process, you may run into a problem with VirtualBox where it cannot register a new (or different) disk because it has the same UUID as a previous disk that you are replacing.
-If so, then the command `VBoxManage internalcommands sethduuid disk.vdi` (changing `disk.vdi` appropriately) will change the UUID, and allow you to proceed

-**Installing Dropbox**
+**Installing Dropbox (optional)**

 - If you want to install Dropbox, you can download the package from https://www.dropbox.com/install
 - You want the 32-bit Ubuntu version from [this page](https://www.dropbox.com/install?os=lnx)